-1541 after the floods have come, you know, then we start talking about flood control.
-But if we 1542 prevent the flood from occurring, the idea is to save.
-1543 Dr. Gilfillan, you outlined seven principles in your testimony.
-I have read them 1544 carefully and looked at them.
-If we really wanted to get at this business of reducing costs, 1545 how does those principles align with your thinking?
-1546 Dr. Gilfillan.
+Dr. Gilfillan, you outlined seven principles in your testimony.
+I have read them carefully and looked at them.
+If we really wanted to get at this business of reducing costs, how do those principles align with your thinking?

+Dr. GILFILLAN.
 Well, thank you, Congressman Davis.
-I think I agree, prevention 1547 makes sense.
+I think I

+agree, prevention makes sense.
 It is important.

-1548 And I also agree that primary care is critical to making the system work.
-I happen 1549 to think that primary care is best embedded in a larger system that is accountable for 1550 delivering better outcomes.
-And so, I believe accountable care organizations with primary 1551 care capitated within them, as some have proposed, is actually a great way of getting 1552 providers interested in actually doing significant preventive health care work.
-1553 The problem today with fee-for-service is no one is actually benefitting from 1554 providing preventive care.
-So, we need to create a structure of accountability where 1555 providers are thinking every day about what I can do to keep this patient healthy every time 1556 I see you.
-And I think it is correct, we don't want someone just seeing someone for 10 1557 minutes, and moving them out so they can check a box and get 1 payment.
-We want them 1558 thinking holistically about every patient and their population, and I believe that is best done 1559 through accountable provider entities, as I mentioned in the principles.
-1560 1561 So that is the path I would take: capitate primary care within a broader accountable 1562 system of care where we hold providers responsible for improving outcomes and decreasing everyone would be a good approach.
+And I also agree that primary care is critical to making the system work.
+I happen to think that primary care is best embedded in a larger system that is accountable for delivering better outcomes.
+And so, I believe accountable care organizations with primary care capitated within them, as some have proposed, is actually a great way of getting providers interested in actually doing significant preventive health care work.

+The problem today with fee-for-service is no one is actually benefitting from providing preventive care.
+So, we need to create a structure of accountability where providers are thinking every day about what I can do to keep this patient healthy every time I see you.
+And I think it is correct, we don't want someone just seeing someone for 10 minutes, and moving them out so they can check a box and get 1 payment.
+We want them thinking holistically about every patient and their population, and I believe that is best done through accountable provider entities, as I mentioned in the principles.

+So that is the path I would take: capitate primary care within a broader accountable system of care where we hold providers responsible for improving outcomes and decreasing the overall cost.

+Mr. DAVIS.
+You also indicated that comprehensive health insurance coverage for everyone would be a good approach.
 What do you mean by that?

-Mr. Davis.
-You also indicated that comprehensive health insurance coverage for the overall cost.